 The Office for Accessibility and Educational Opportunity also provides consultation to Vassar faculty, administrators and staff regarding disability-related workplace accommodations, and sponsors workshops and lectures to promote greater awareness and understanding of disability issues within our community.
 Students with temporary impairments should also contact the office to learn about available support services.

 To Learn More

 Please contact the office for more information.
-The central office is located in Metcalf House on the first floor and is open Monday through Friday, 9:00 a.m. - 5:00 p.m. during the academic year and by appointment during the summer.
+The central office is located in the Old Laundry Building Room 125, on the ground floor and is open Monday through Friday, 9:00 a.m. - 5:00 p.m. during the academic year and by appointment during the summer.